 Receptor: The receptor acts as a receiver.
-It receives the changes in the environment.
+It receives changes in the environment.

-Control Center: The Control Center is also known as integration center.
+Control Center: The Control Center is also known as an integration centre.
 It receives all the information that the receptor has collected from the changes in the environment.

-Effector: As the name suggests, it responds to the commands of the control center.
+Effector: As the name suggests, it responds to the commands of the control centre.
 It could either oppose or change the stimulus.

-The entire process continuously works to maintain the homeostasis regulation.
+The entire process continuously works to maintain homeostasis regulation.
 For instance – The regulation of body temperature- The blood vessels (effector) and sweat glands in our skin maintains the temperature.
-There are receptors in the skin that communicates information to the brain which acts as the control center.
+There are receptors in the skin that communicates information to the brain which acts as the control centre.

 Body Systems and Homeostasis

 Listed below are the tables which describe how different organs perform different functions to maintain the internal body environment.

 |Red blood cells||Helps in transporting hydrogen and oxygen ions.|